lekakenycollins8/eric-coaching-gpt/eric-gpt/docs/jackier-workbook-integration.md

    - Email notification to help@jackiercoaching.com with user responses and AI analysis
    - Seamless handoff between AI and human coaching

-4. **Follow-up System**
+4. **Enhanced Follow-up System**
-   - Interactive follow-up worksheets based on progress
+   - Contextual follow-up worksheets based on specific user challenges
+   - Intelligent timing for follow-up recommendations (1-2 weeks after completion)
+   - Progress tracking visualization of the user's leadership journey
+   - Reflection features that reference previous worksheet answers
+   - Coaching integration at strategic points in the user journey
+   - Adaptive content that tailors questions based on previous responses
    - Feedback loop to determine if current worksheets are effective
-   - Additional clarifying questions when needed
-   - Adaptive recommendation engine based on ongoing user responses

 ## User Flow